List of goalscoring NHL goaltenders: History

 The first goaltender to score a goal by intentionally shooting the puck into the opponent's net was the Philadelphia Flyers' Ron Hextall, who on December 8, 1987, scored on an empty net after Boston pulled their goaltender, Rejean Lemelin, for a sixth attacker late in the third period.
-The most recent goaltender to have scored a goal by deliberately shooting the puck into his opponents' net was Linus Ullmark, on February 25, 2023.
+The most recent goaltender to have scored a goal by deliberately shooting the puck into his opponents' net was Alex Nedeljkovic on January 17, 2025.

-Of the sixteen goals scored by NHL goaltenders, nine were shot into the opposing team's net by the goaltender.
+Of the twenty goals scored by NHL goaltenders, twelve were shot into the opposing team's net by the goaltender.
 Two goaltenders have scored a goal and earned a shutout in the same game.
 Damian Rhodes, playing for the Ottawa Senators, was credited with a goal in a 6–0 win over the New Jersey Devils on January 2, 1999, and Jose Theodore, playing for the Montreal Canadiens, shot the puck into the New York Islanders' empty net in a 3–0 victory on January 2, 2001, exactly two years later.
-Theodore's shot was the only backhand of the nine.
-In addition to being the first goaltender to be credited with a goal, Billy Smith was the only goaltender to have scored in a game that he lost.
+Theodore's shot was the only backhand of the eleven.
+He is also the most recent goaltender to have scored a goal by deliberately shooting the puck without kneeling on the ice.

-Chris Mason and Damian Rhodes are the only goalies to be credited with a goal in both the AHL and the NHL.
-Of the 16 goals, the New Jersey Devils franchise has been involved in six of them, three goals for (highest total) and three goals against (highest total), including the first ever goaltender goal when scored on in their previous incarnation as the Colorado Rockies.
+Chris Mason, Damian Rhodes, Tristan Jarry, and Alex Nedeljkovic are the only goaltenders to be credited with a goal in both the AHL and the NHL.
+Nedeljkovic is the only goaltender to score a goal in the NHL, AHL, and ECHL, and has the most professional goals for a goaltender, having scored two in the AHL.
+Mike Smith was also credited with a goal in both the NHL and the ECHL, having scored a goal as a member of the Lexington Men O' War on October 26, 2002, against the Dayton Bombers.